tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/manage.rst

 Follow deliveries in FBA
 ========================

-When a **FBA** (Fulfilled by Amazon) order is synchronized in Odoo, a stock move is recorded for each sales order item so that it is saved in your system.
+When a **FBA** (Fulfilled by Amazon) order is synchronized in CoquiAPPs, a stock move is recorded for each sales order item so that it is saved in your system.
 Inventory managers can find such moves in :menuselection:`Inventory --> Reporting --> Product Moves`.
 They pick up products in a specific inventory location called **Amazon**.
 This location represents your stock in Amazon's warehouses and allows you to manage the stock of your products under the FBA program.

 .. tip::
-   To follow your Amazon (FBA) stock in Odoo, you can make an inventory adjustment after replenishing it.
+   To follow your Amazon (FBA) stock in CoquiAPPs, you can make an inventory adjustment after replenishing it.
 You can also trigger an automated replenishment from reordering rules on the Amazon location.

 .. tip::
-   The Amazon location is configurable by Amazon account managed in Odoo.
+   The Amazon location is configurable by Amazon account managed in CoquiAPPs.
 All accounts of the same company use the same location by default.
 It is however possible to follow the stock by marketplace.
 First, remove the marketplace for which you want to follow the stock separately from the list of synchronized marketplaces.
 Then, create another registration for this account and